 I am a Nigerian writer, researcher and political analyst, currently based as a research analyst at the Centre for Democracy and Development (CDD-West Africa), with a specific focus covering election, political, security and regional analyses in West Africa.

-Before joining CDD West Africa, I worked as a consultant, for the Tony Blair Institute, at the Nigeria Centre for Disease Control actively supporting on policy concerning the COVID-19 pandemic response and at Africapractice, mostly supporting clients navigating political risk.
-I have also previously interned at the African Union Mission to the United Nations in New York and was an associate editor at The Republic.
+Previously I have consulted, for the Tony Blair Institute, at the Nigeria Centre for Disease Control and Prevention, actively supporting on policy concerning the COVID-19 pandemic response.
+Before that, I was at Africapractice, where I supported multinational clients navigating political risk and I have previously interned at the African Union Mission to the United Nations in New York.

 Using Format